Why multiple customer success stories?

 Would you buy a product on Amazon that has only one customer recommendation?
 Probably not.

-At first blush, you might think that an article like this about customer success stories is a bit self-serving.
+At first blush, you might think that an article like this about multiple customer success stories is a bit self-serving.

 I’m a customer success story writer about to tell you that you need to have as many customer success stories as possible to share with prospective customers.

 My earnest recommendation is for your benefit.